gabrielbattcock/data_challenge/README.md

 Primary care data was reported by the RCGP Research and Surveillance Centre in the communicable and respiratory disease reports, published weekly.
 Swabs data is reported weekly by PHE.
 Secondary care data is extracted from the UKHSA Severe Acute Respiratory Infection Watch (SARI Watch) system, updated weekly during the flu season (week 40 - week 20 next year).
 Mortality data is reported weekly by the ONS.

-All cleaning and processing are done using the R language and the RStudio IDE.
+All cleaning and processing are done using the R language (v4.2.2) and the RStudio IDE.

 ## How to use this script

-### 0. Shiny App

-You can play with the web application, powered by R-Shiny, without the need to download any part of the project.

-Really?

 ### 1. Download